kasandell/card-router/References.md

+# Local
+If running locally, make sure to `ulimit -n 2048` for parallel requests to backend. might need to also consider running all requests to external services through a sort of request thread pool too.

 # Random thoughts
 How am i going to do corrections if ledger needs to be tied to a registered transaction? https://users.rust-lang.org/t/lifetime-may-not-live-long-enough-for-an-async-closure/62489